 When to see a doctor

-Ask your doctor for a blood pressure reading at least every two years starting at age 18.
-If you're age 40 or older, or you're 18 to 39 with a high risk of high blood pressure, ask your doctor for a blood pressure reading every year.
+Ask your provider for a blood pressure reading at least every two years starting at age 18.
+If you're age 40 or older, or you're 18 to 39 with a high risk of high blood pressure, ask for a blood pressure check every year.

-Your doctor will likely recommend more-frequent readings if you've already been diagnosed with high blood pressure or have other risk factors for cardiovascular disease.
-Children age 3 and older will usually have blood pressure measured as a part of their yearly checkups.
+Children age 3 and older may have blood pressure measured as a part of their yearly checkups.

-There are two types of high blood pressure.
+There are two main types of high blood pressure.

 - Obstructive sleep apnea